 Michigan does not have a “one bite” rule for dogs.
 This means that even if the owner had no reason to believe their dog was dangerous (this was their first bite), they are still held liable for the injuries caused by their dog.
 A knowledgeable dog bite lawyer will be familiar with the dog bite statutes for your state.

-If you are interested in talking with our personal injury lawyers to provide legal representation for your , please contact our Lansing MI law firm at (517) 337-4600 for your free legal consultation.
+If you are interested in talking with our personal injury lawyers to provide legal representation for your , please contact our Lansing MI law firm at (517) 337-4600 for your free initial phone consult.
 At Foster & Harmon P.C., our experienced attorneys want to make sure that you receive .